FREE DOMESTIC USPS SHIPPING ON ORDERS OVER $100. WE ACCEPT ALL FORMS OF PAYMENT

 According to the European directive 432/2012 issued by the European Food Safety Authority the producer can attach the coveted Health Claim label to his product only if the oil contains at least 250mg/kg polyphenols.
 It means, that in 20g of olive oil (1tbsp) must be more than 5mg polyphenols.

-majority of olive oil’s in stores average 70mg/kg.
-The minimum requirement is 250mg/kg, in order to be effective in helping our bodies.
+The Superiority of our Raw Olive Oil becomes clear when you compare the analysis of our Olive oil's Polyphenol Count, carried out by the National Kapodistrian University in Athens.
+The majority of olive oils in stores average 70mg/kg.
+The minimum requirement is 500mg/kg, in order to be effective in helping our bodies.
 As a result, most olive oils fail to deliver on the health claim promise.
-Olive from the Raw has nearly 500mg/kg!
+Olive from the Raw & it's Partners have over 1400mg/kg!

 Lab Certificate Image is Displayed in the Photo Section of our Product Page: